-- Mine and ERW clearance is considered to be just one part of the demining process; - Demining is considered to be one component of mine action; - The terms demining and humanitarian demining are interchangeable.
+- Demining is considered to be one component of mine action; - The terms demining and humanitarian demining are interchangeable.

 Destroy in Situ.
 The destruction of an item of explosive ordnance by explosive means without moving the item from where it was found through remote counter charge placement or the remote use of disruptor weapons.